Table of Contents

 This method assumes the amounts put into the built-in OT (and OT2, if applicable) income items will be qualified overtime to transfer to Box 12 and that unqualified overtime will be put into user-added income items.

 1. On the Income Item setup screen click Add.
-Fill out the required fields.

-3. Click OK.
+3. Click OK then Save.

 Method 2: Utilize the Qualified Overtime (Info Only) column

-If the employer offers overtime or exists in a state that as overtime rules beyond what is federally required (e.g. daily overtime), the user can instruct the program to flow a specified percentage of that overtime to a Qualified Overtime (Info only) income item.
+If the employer offers overtime or exists in a state that has overtime rules beyond what is federally required (e.g. daily overtime), the user can instruct the program to flow a specified percentage of that overtime to a Qualified Overtime (Info only) income item.

 This new income item is not included in net pay, and exists to show the user how much of overtime qualifies according to the rules the user creates, to store that value, and to transfer it to Box 12.